Annuore/highly-available-web-app-on-ec2-/README.md

 # Deploy a Highly Available Webapp Using Cloudformation
 This code deploys a highly avalialble dummy web app to Apache Web Server running on ec2 instance using cloudformation template.
-Working on this project will give you he hands-on experience to work on cloudformation.
+Working on this project will give you the hands-on experience to work on cloudformation.

 You will find starter code for the project in this [Github repository](https://github.com/udacity/nd9991-c2-Infrastructure-as-Code-v1)
 <br>